brevettiai/brevettiai-docs/generated/developers/python-sdk-brevettiai/3_brevettiai_data_science_tools.md

 # Data science tools
 The brevettiai python package has a series of tools for handling data, and, not least, images.
-They are described in the following sectio# Brevetti AI Dataset
+They are described in the following section
+# Brevetti AI Dataset
 The dataset object can be used to manage listing of data (and access, if it where not publicly available)